Easy access. Best whitewater section of Popple. 27% of length is 14 rocky rapids(II) with two falls (III) over ledges. Trip 1.5-2.5 hrs (avg 1.9)

 The portage is signed and is 385 feet.
 The start of the portage (or scouting trail) is on river left, immediately after the private cabin.
 The portage is on private land.
 Use is thankfully permitted, so please respect the land-owner’s property.
 A 1/3-mile emergency-only hike-out exit from Little Bull Falls is along a gated, private access road to the cabin on river-right, across the river from the portage takeout landing.

-From the small pool right after Little Bull Falls (or the portage), Part A soon gets very tight with good flow and action.
+From the small pool right after Little Bull Falls, action soon gets very tight with good flow.
 Take a good look downriver for the occasional river-wide strainer before starting.
-At the end of the wider right-then-left turns, the rest of the river comes in from the backside of the island, giving Part B more volume.
+At the end of the wider right-then-left turns, the rest of the river comes in from the backside of the island, giving the next part more volume.
 The exit from the river-wide boulder fan at the end is on the far left.
 Rapids are named in recognition of Paul Klopsteg's successful efforts to prevent Apsen Dam and thus save this section of river from being flooded (see article under news tab)

 Class I-II, the last in group of initial rapids above and below Little Bull Falls.